Prepare data for analysis

 Note:

-The symbology color of the layer are randomly generated and may differ from the example image, but it does not impact the results of the analysis.
+The symbology of the layer is randomly generated and may differ from the example image, but it does not impact the results of the analysis.

-Next you will use the Analyze Runway Obstacles geoprocessing tool to analyze obstacles from the ProposedObstacles feature layer.
+Next, you'll run the Analyze Runway Obstacles geoprocessing tool again to analyze obstacles from the ProposedObstacles feature layer.

-1. In the Geoprocessing pane, search for and open the Analyze Runway Obstacles geoprocessing tool.
+- In the Geoprocessing pane, in the Analyze Runway Obstacles tool, change the following parameters:

-• In the Output Obstacle Feature Class box, type Construction_Hazards.
+- For Output Obstacle Feature Class, type Construction_Hazards.

-The Analyze Runway Obstacles tool runs and the Construction_Hazards feature layer is added to the Contents pane.
+The tool runs and the Construction_Hazards feature layer is added to the Contents pane.

 The Construction_Hazards feature layer contains eight features.

-1. In the Contents pane, right-click the Construction_Hazards layer and click Properties.
+- In the Contents pane, right-click Construction_Hazards and choose Properties.

-4. Set the query values to the following: Where Delta_Z is greater than or equal to 0.
+- Create the query Where Delta_Z is greater than or equal to 0.

-The definition query is applied, and two Construction_Hazard features are shown on the map.
+The definition query is applied.
+Two Construction_Hazard features are shown on the map.

 This indicates that two of the proposed cranes for the construction on the rental car facility, shown with yellow circles, may pose a risk to flight operations.